The value of accessible travel

 Creating an inclusive destination benefits everyone.
 Building capacity for accessibility in tourism not only fosters inclusivity but also makes good business sense by expanding the customer base, enhancing brand reputation, and meeting the growing demand for accessible travel options.

-“According to a recent report from MMGY Global, “Portrait of Travelers with Disabilities: Mobility and Accessibility,” approximately 12.5 million disabled people traveled in 2018-19.
+“According to a recent report from MMGY Global, “Portrait of Travelers with Disabilities: Mobility and Accessibility,” approximately 12.5 million people with disabilities traveled in 2018-19.
 Factoring in the growth of baby boomers expected to acquire a disability as they age, MMGY estimates that number to nearly triple to 33.4 million by 2028.
-Travelers with mobility disabilities spend $58.2 billion per year on travel, MMGY found, and take leisure trips with nearly the same frequency as those without mobility issues”.
-State of accessible travel: Travel Weekly (2022)
+MMGY also found that these travelers take leisure trips at the same frequency as those without mobility issues (State of accessible travel: Travel Weekly, 2022).
+The spending from this customer base is projected to grow globally from $81bn in 2025 to $135bn by 2032 (Real Time Data Stats, 2025).

 Ottawa has developed a reputation for hosting inclusive events which draw visitors of all abilities to the community.
 Ottawa has hosted or is committed to host the following events: